Director: Lela P. Love

 In addition to the educational value of the Mediation Clinic, Cardozo is proud of the community service the clinic provides.
 Clinic participants are in training to be mediators in the fall semester of their program.
 In the spring semester they are full-fledged, approved mediators servicing difficult and diverse cases.
 Cardozo students participate in hundreds of cases each year, either as an apprentice mediator (observing or co-mediating) or as a mediator.
 Of those cases, a majority result in agreement between the parties.
 Supplementing their mediation service, each student gives a presentation on conflict resolution to high school, college, community or other audiences and writes a scholarly paper.

-Alumni of Cardozo’s Mediation Clinic have become leaders in the field of dispute resolution, creating a vital community centered at the school.
+Alumni of Cardozo’s Mediation Clinic have become leaders in the field of dispute resolution.